Board of Management

 Volkswagen’s strategic management is largely conducted at Group level by various committees.
-These committees, which are composed of representatives both of the relevant central departments and the corresponding functions in the Company’s business areas, cover the following basic functions, among other things: product, investment, liquidity and foreign currency, and management issues.
+These committees, which are composed of representatives both of the relevant central departments and the corresponding functions in the Company’s business areas, cover the following basic functions, among other things: products, investment, risk management, digital transformation, management issues, and monitorship.

 Each brand in the Volkswagen Group is managed by a board of management, which ensures its independent development and its business operations.
 The Group targets and requirements laid down by the Board of Management of Volkswagen AG must be complied with to the extent permitted by law.
 This allows Group-wide interests to be pursued while at the same time safeguarding and reinforcing each brand’s specific characteristics.
 Matters that are of importance to the Group as a whole are submitted to the Group Board of Management in order – to the extent permitted by law – to reach agreement between the parties involved.
 The rights and obligations of the statutory bodies of the relevant brand companies remain unaffected.

 The companies of the Volkswagen Group are managed separately by their respective managements.
 In addition to the interests of their own companies, each individual company management takes into account the interests of the Group and of the individual brands in accordance with the framework laid down by law.